an2n/semver-auto/README.md

 npx semver-auto --verbose
 ```

-### Signaling Version Update
+### Signal Version Update

-Upon detecting a version update, the program will terminate and provide a non-zero exit code instead of writing to file.
-This serves as an indicator that the script requires execution before advancing to subsequent CI/CD steps, guaranteeing the inclusion of the latest changes.
-You can activate this functionality by enabling the -e or --exit flag.
+Upon detecting a version update, the program will exit with a non-zero code, signaling the need for execution before proceeding with CI/CD steps.
+Activate this by using the -e or --exit flag.
 For example:

 ```
 npx semver-auto --exit